max-waters/jsonapi/README.md

 ### Attributes ###

-An attribute is defined either by providing an `attr` tag, or `jsonapi` tag at all:
+An attribute is defined by providing either an `attr` tag, or no `jsonapi` tag at all:

 ```Go
 `jsonapi:"attr,{name},[options]"`